MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 - The default content access account must be a domain user account that has *read* access to external or secure content sources that you want to crawl by using this account.

-- For SharePoint Server sites that aren't part of the server farm, you have to explicitly grant this account full *read* permissions to the Web Applications that host the sites.
+- For SharePoint Server sites that aren't part of the server farm, you have to explicitly grant this account full *read* permission to the Web Applications that host the sites.

 - This account must not be a member of the Farm Administrators group.